The organization and its mission

 We are reaching out to doctors and health professionals across British Columbia who will receive our publication.
 Considering that scleroderma is an orphan disease, the number of specialists who receive “The Bulletin” is of great importance to our organization, thereby demonstrating that this tool is used to assess and monitor the initiatives undertaken by SABC. while keeping the disease in the forefront of people’s hearts and minds.

-The SABC can also be found on Facebook and twitter where we post updates about upcoming events and information about living with scleroderma.
+The SABC can also be found on Facebook, Twitter and Instagram where we post updates about upcoming events and information about living with scleroderma.
 We also develop and distribute semi-regular newsletters with content about upcoming events, research news, patient stories, anecdotes and remedies.

 We welcome and encourage written submissions to be shared in our newsletters and through our social media about any fundraising or awareness efforts you would like support with in your community.
 Many people find sharing their scleroderma journey empowering.